CyberSource Decision Manager Application

 Add the Widget to Your Checkout Page

-Note that you can only perform this step if you are using a Kibo site.
+You can only perform this step if you are using a Kibo site.

 1. In Admin, go to Content > Editor.